The way you market your membership website will decide its fate.

 You’ll also need to be willing to speak for free to get in the practice and build your reputation before the results start to come from your speaking engagements.

-Your membership website should be treated as a business, and marketing your site should be a key focus; otherwise, the results won’t come.
+Your membership website should be treated as a business, and market the way you your site should be a key focus; otherwise, the results won’t come.

 There are an abundance of ways to market your membership website.